plone/training/docs/plone-deployment/project-new.md

 Visit [GitHub](https://github.com) and log in.

-### 2. Create a New Repository
+### 2. Create a new repository

-Click the '+' icon in the upper right corner, select 'New repository', and fill in the details:
+Click the `+` icon in the upper right corner, select `New repository`, and fill in the details:

 -   {guilabel}`Repository name`: `ploneconf2025`
 -   {guilabel}`Description`: `Plone Conference 2025 Training`
 -   {guilabel}`Visibility`: `Public`

-Click 'Create repository'.
+Click {guilabel}`Create repository`.

-## Initialize and Push to the Git Repository
+## Initialize and push to the Git repository

 ### 1. Initialize your project

-Cookieplone already initializes a Git repository for you, just make sure you did run `make check` and `make i18n`.
+Cookieplone already initializes a Git repository for you.
+Make sure that you ran `make check` and `make i18n`.

-### 2. Add Files
+### 2. Add files

-stages changes for commit, meaning it tracks the new files (in this case, all files in the directory with `.`).
+Stage changes to commit in the current directory.
 Staging lets you select which changes you want to commit.

 ```shell
 git add .
 ```

-### 3. Initial Commit
+### 3. Initial commit

-Saves the staged changes along with a brief log message describing the changes.
+Save the staged changes, along with a brief log message describing the changes.
-Replace "`Initial commit`" with a descriptive message if needed.
-It's the first commit, so we typically label it as the "Initial commit."
+Replace `Initial commit` with a descriptive message, if needed.
+For the first commit, we typically label it as `Initial commit`.

 ```shell
 git commit -m "Initial commit"
 ```

-### 4. Link Local Repository to Remote Repository
+### 4. Link local repository to remote repository

 Connect your local repository to the remote server.
 First replace `<your-github-username>` with your actual GitHub username.
-`origin` is the default name given to the remote repository, and we also set the default branch to be `main`.
+`origin` is the default name given to the remote repository.
+Also set the default branch to `main`.

 ```shell
 git remote add origin git@github.com:<your-github-username>/ploneconf2025.git